tylrcarr/pro-project-winter-2016/README.md

 The idea is that the projects created in Pro could live on their own without being associated with the SkilStak Pro program.*

-*Every Pro student must open at least one GitHub Enhancement issue on two different Pro projects by the third week of class or lose their Pro invite immediately.*
+*Every Pro student must open at least one GitHub Enhancement issue on two different Pro project plan repos by the third week of class or lose their Pro invite.*

 *The quality of all comments made on others projects will be taken into consideration for further Pro invites.
 Silly or extraneous